Economics

 The contractual value pool

-per MWh · illustrative PPA
+per MWh · illustrative stream

 Coal operator